-The language of communication in our early learning centres and in our Summer Camps is French.
-Parents choose our centres and our Summer Camps for their children because they want them to experience a Francophone environment.
+The language of communication in our Summer Camps is French.
+Parents choose our centers and our Summer Camps for their children because they want them to experience a Francophone environment.
 Our personnel will gently but constantly encourage the children to use their abilities to interact with their playmates and adults in French.